Accelerated Reader (K – 8)

 - Once the test is started students may not open the book to refer to the contents for help in answering questions.

-- Reviewing the major parts of the book including characters, setting, plot, story line sequence, and pictures (if a 0.5 point book), will encourage student success.
+- Reviewing the major parts of the book including characters, setting, plot, story line sequence, and pictures (if a 0.5-point book), will encourage student success.

-Students may test on books from the Bear Creek Libraries, your home library, the King County Library System, or any other source (including eBooks and audiobooks).
+Students may quiz on books from the Bear Creek Libraries, your home library, the King County Library System, or any other source (including eBooks and audiobooks).
 Use AR Bookfinder to search for a book by title, author, series, and even Book Level.